 Slacklands is available now for £18.95 and is distributed by ARCA.

-Competition closes on 6 August 2014.
+This competition is now closed.
 Five winners will be selected at random and notified by email.
 Winners' names will be published in a future edition of our Dezeen Mail newsletter and at the top of this page.
 Dezeen competitions are international and entries are accepted from readers in any country.